umanitoba-cssa/CS-Discord-TOU/CSDiscord-TermsOfUse.md

 ## Group Misconduct

-In instances of Terms of Use violations by many users, the following action may be taken:
+In instances of Terms of Use violations by many users, the following actions may be taken:

 - Enabling slowmode on specific channels or the entire server for a period of time.
 - Lockdown (disabling messaging) of specific channels or the entire server for a period of time.